CalTransProject/rttm/README.md

 Changes were made to the Footer
 > Swapped out the default CSS buttons to use the Bootstrap buttons.
 The home button is disabled to resemble if the user was already on the home page.
+## Build
+In order to run these files properly, [NODE](https://nodejs.org/en/) and [Bootstrap](https://react-bootstrap.github.io/getting-started/introduction) must be installed on the system.